PAJOT-Basile/Database_3D_proteins/09-Optimising_alignment_to_reduce_number_of_sequences/README.md

 ```
 > With SEQ_THRESHOLD being the user-defined threshold to use for the filtration on the number of sequences per file (400 here)
 >  and COVERAGE_PROPORTION being the proportion of covered spots to conserve in the optimised fasta file (0.9 here).

+This step creates the `05-Optimised_alignment` in the database.